w3c-fedid/FedCM/consumers.md

 ## The Status Quo

-A trivial alternative that is worth noting as a baseline is to "do nothing" and keep federation using low level primitives like redirects and popups.
+A trivial alternative that is worth noting as a baseline is to "do nothing" and keep federation using low-level primitives like redirects and popups.

 That seemed clear to reject based on:

 - the inability to prevent the [RP tracking problem](#the-rp-tracking-problem)
-- the increasing constraints that are being put in place for cross-site communication through third party cookies, postMessage and URL parameters as link decorations as a result of the [IDP tracking problem](#the-idp-tracking-problem)
+- the increasing constraints that are being put in place for cross-site communication through third-party cookies, postMessage and URL parameters as link decorations as a result of the [IDP tracking problem](#the-idp-tracking-problem)

 From here, the next incremental step we could look at is the [requestStorageAccess](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess) API.

 ## The RequestStorageAccess API

-The [Document.requestStorageAccess()](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess) API grants first-party storage to subframes.
+The [Document.requestStorageAccess()](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess) API grants first-party storage to cross-origin subframes.
 In conjunction with iframes, an IDP could expose its service via cross-site postMessage communication once first-party storage has been granted.

 That seemed clear to reject based on:

 - the inability to prevent the [RP tracking problem](#the-rp-tracking-problem)
 - the general-purpose nature of the API leading to the lowest common denominator policy

-From here, lets try to break down the problem into smaller parts.
+From here, let's try to break down the problem into smaller parts.

 # High Level Design